-There are three primary limitations of this previous work.
+There are three primary limitations of this Bloom filter cache design.
 First, each Bloom filter lookup requires N independent memory accesses, where N is the number of hash levels of the Bloom filter.
-For a Bloom filter optimized for a 1 in a misclassification billion packet probability N = 30.
+For a Bloom filter optimized for a 1 in a billion packet misclassification probability N=30.
 Second, no mechanism exists to recover the current elements in a Bloom filter, preventing it from using efficient cache replacement mechanisms such as LRU.
 Finally, a Bloom cache is only effective in storing less than 256 binary predicates.
 Thus, it is not an appropriate data structure to attach an arbitrary amount of data, due to the increasing number of Bloom filters required to support the data.

-In this paper, we propose the notion of digest caches for efficient packet classification.
-The goal of digest caches is similar to Bloom-filter caches, in that they trade some accuracy in packet exchange classification in for increased performance.
+In this work, we propose the notion of digest caches for efficient packet classification.
+The goal of digest caches is similar to Bloom-filter caches in that they trade some accuracy in packet classification in exchange for increased performance.
 Digest caches, however, allow traditional cache management policies such as LRU to be employed to better manage the cache over time.
 Instead of storing a Bloom filter signature of a flow identifier (source and destination IP addresses & ports and protocol type), it is necessary only to store a hash of the flow identifier, allowing for smaller sized cache entries.
 We will also discuss how to extend this idea to accelerate exact caching strategies by building multi-level caches with digest caches.

-Section II covers related work while Section III outlines the design of our architecture.
-Section IV evaluates the performance of our design using sample network traces while Section V discusses the performance overhead incurred by our algorithm as measured on the IXP1200 network processor platform.
+Section 3.1 covers related work while Section 3.2 outlines the design of our architecture.
+Section 3.3 evaluates the performance of our design using sample network traces while Section 3.4 discusses the performance overhead incurred by our algorithm as measured on the IXP1200 network processor platform.

-II.
-RELATED WORK
+3.1 RELATED WORK

 Due to the high processing costs of packet classification, network appliance designers have resorted to using caches to speed up packet processing time.
-Early work in network cache design borrowed concepts from computer architecture (LRU stacks, set-associative multilevel caches) [18].
-Some caching strategies rely on CPU L1 and L2 cache [23] while others attempt to map the IP address space to memory address space to use the hardware TLB [6].
-Another approach is to add an explicit timeout to an LRU setassociative cache to improve performance by reducing thrashing [32].
-More recently, in addition to leveraging the temporal locality observed on networks, approaches to improving cache performance have applied techniques to compress and cache IP ranges to take advantage of the spatial locality in the address space of flow identifiers [7],[14].
+Early work in network cache design borrowed concepts from computer architecture (LRU stacks, set-associative multi-level caches) [18].
+Some caching strategies rely on CPU L1 and L2 caches [23] while others attempt to map the IP address space to memory address space in order to take advantage of the hardware TLB [6].
+Another approach is to add an explicit timeout to an LRU set-associative cache to improve performance by reducing thrashing [32].
+More recently, in addition to leveraging the temporal locality of packets observed on networks, approaches to improving cache performance have applied techniques to compress and cache IP ranges to take advantage of the spatial locality in the address space of flow identifiers as well [7],[14].
 This effectively allows multiple flows to be cached in a single cache entry, so that the entire cache may be placed into small high-speed memory such as a processor's L1/L2 cache.
 There has been work using Bloom Filters to accelerate exact prefix-matching schemes [10].

-Much of this work is not applicable to higherlevel flow identification that is the motivation for our work.
-Additionally, all of these bodies of work are fundamentally different from the material presented in this paper, because they only consider exact caching strategies.
+Much of this work is not applicable to higher-level flow identification that is the motivation for our work.
+Additionally, all of these bodies of work are fundamentally different from the material presented in this chapter, because they only consider exact caching strategies.
 Our approach attempts to maximize performance given constrained resources and an allowable error rate.

-III.
-OUR APPROACH
+3.2 OUR APPROACH